WarStalkeR/OpenXcomExMore/README.md

 **Note**: to use features that already migrated to the main branch, please refer to the [official OXCE documentation](https://www.ufopaedia.org/index.php/Ruleset_Reference_Nightly_(OpenXcom)).

+## Enforceable 32-bit Color Mode (Multi-Palette Support)
+For now this feature is only used to ensure that basescape preview of crafts for ufopaedia craft articles renders them with correct palette and not tries to shift color to match current 8-bit palette that is currently available.

+This feature is mostly for those, who intend to modify game's engine itself and not write ruleset-based mods.
+Great part about this feature is that no change was done to original `blitNshade` functions - all shading and color shifting functionality works in exactly same manner as before.

+Just by calling `Surface::setPalette()` for a specific surface, you override palette it is going to use for `blitNshade`, whilst all other surfaces will still inherit palette set via `State::setStandardPalette()`.

+If you're to try to use such approach, whilst in 8-bit mode, the engine will render them in closest available colors.
+However, in 32-bit mode there are no such limits - as long as everything is configured.

+The 32-bit mode can enabled via `OXCEM` options tab and can be enforced via `fixedUserOptions` and `oxceForce32bitMode: true`.
+Important to note that such behavior already exists in engine, when using OpenGL or specific scalers.

 ## Advanced Craft vs Hunter Killer Dogfight
 **Constants values for script files (with example below):**